LibrePhotos/librephotos/apps/docs/_posts/contribution/0000-05-02-dev_frontend.md

 Redux also provides a debug tool, to debug the actions and states [here](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=de)

+### WDYR

+[WDYR](https://github.com/welldone-software/why-did-you-render) explains to you why a component rerendered.
+To activate it, add WDYR=True to your development .env.
+For more detail look up the docs.

 ### REST API

 Our Rest API is documented with [Swagger](https://swagger.io/) and [ReDoc](https://redocly.github.io/redoc/).
 After you